slic3r/Slic3r/README.md

 * [Linux](doc/How%20to%20build%20-%20Linux%20et%20al.md)
 * [macOS](doc/How%20to%20build%20-%20Mac%20OS.md)
 * [Windows](doc/How%20to%20build%20-%20Windows.md)

+Also, you can look at the worklow yaml files for [git actions](https://github.com/supermerill/Slic3r/tree/master/.github/workflows), as they describe how to build from source from a "virgin" dev computer.

 ### Can I help?

 Sure!
 You can do the following to find things that are available to help with: